gary-archer/oauth.desktopsample1/README.md

 ```

 A login is triggered in the system browser, so that the app cannot access the user's credentials.\
-A lookback redirect URI, such as `http://localhost:8001`, runs on the local computer, to receive the login response.
+A lookback redirect URI runs on the local computer to receive the login response.

 ![Desktop App Login](./doc/login.png)